-Under our Corporate Governance Guidelines, our Board elects a Chairman of the Board with the duties set forth in our By-laws.
+Under our Corporate Governance Guidelines, our Board elects a Chairman of the Board with the duties set forth in our Bylaws.
 When the position of Chairman of the Board is not held by an independent director, the independent directors will elect a Lead Independent Director.
 Jeffrey C. Smith, our current Chairman, is independent; accordingly, we do not currently have a Lead Independent Director.

 Our Board has three standing committees - the Audit Committee, the Compensation Committee, and the Corporate Governance and Nominating Committee.
 In addition, the Board had two other committees during a part of 2019 that have since been dissolved.
 A Special Committee of the Board consisting solely of independent directors was formed in July 2018 with various responsibilities related to the evaluation of a range of strategic options for the Company, among other matters.
 The Special Committee was dissolved on April 30, 2019 following the conclusion of its work.
 A Marketing Committee was formed on April 11, 2019 to assist the Board in overseeing the Company's marketing activity.
 Michael Dubin served as Chairman with Jocelyn Mangan and Shaquille O'Neal sitting as members.
 It was dissolved as of the end of the 2019 fiscal year.
 Each of the current Board committees is comprised solely of independent directors, with each of the committees having a separate chairman.
-See "Committees of the Board of Directors" below for a description of each of these Board oversight for the execution of that strategy by management.
+See "Committees of the Board of Directors" below for a description of each of these Board committees and its members.
+The key responsibilities of the Board include developing the strategic direction for the Company and providing oversight for the execution of that strategy by management.
 The Board has an active role, as a whole and also at the committee level, in overseeing management of the Company's risks.
 The Board regularly reviews information regarding the Company's financial, strategic and operational issues, as well as the risks associated with each, and that oversight includes a thorough and comprehensive annual review of the Company's strategic plan.
 At the committee level, risks are reviewed and addressed as follows: